 And then after a few weeks, let’s say two to three weeks, make it a little bit harder, same thing as you would do at the gym.

 If you were lifting weights, as something becomes easier, add more weight, make it more difficult and continue to build those muscles.

 Step 2: Plan Your Days and Weeks in Advance

 This is where the next step comes in, which is to be intentional and to plan out your days and your weeks.

-I have to admit planning your days in advance is actually one of the biggest ways to trick people into making them think that you’re disciplined but really – it’s just following a plan and making yourself like dumb caveman who does what he is told.
+I have to admit planning your days in advance is actually one of the biggest ways to trick people into making them think that you’re disciplined but really – it’s just following a plan and making yourself like a dumb caveman who does what he is told.

 Monday was one of those days for me where a wrench was really thrown into the machine a couple of times.
 I woke up, I’d set an alarm.
 I was going to get up early and go for a run.
-I slept through the alarm a little bit – I’m not used to using alarm.
-Some of you know that I just haven’t used an alarm years unless I have an appointment.
+I slept through the alarm a little bit – I’m not used to using the alarm.
+Some of you know that I just haven’t used an alarm for years unless I have an appointment.
 And so I slept through the alarm and then I went looked out the window and there’s some smog right now.